tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 5.1 The Response Object (normative)

 The four Test Types (`Validation`, `Issue`, `Amendment`, and `Measure`) all provide a `Response` from the execution of the Test.
-The `Response` from a Test is an `Assertion` which MAY form part of a `Data Quality Report` or MAY be wrapped in an `Annotation`.
+The `Response` from a Test is an assertion which MAY form part of a `Data Quality Report` or MAY be wrapped in an `Annotation`.

 Responses from each of the Tests MUST consist of structured data, and MUST NOT be simple pass fail flags.

-The Response MUST include the following three components:
+The `Response` MUST include the following three components:

 1. `Response.result` is a result returned for a Test - a controlled vocabulary consisting of "COMPLIANT" or "NOT_COMPLIANT" for `Validation` Tests, "NOT_ISSUE" or "POTENTIAL_ISSUE" for `Issue` Tests, either a numeric value or a controlled vocabulary consisting of "COMPLETE" or "NOT_COMPLETE" for `Measure` Tests, and a data structure (e.g., a list of key value pairs) for proposed changes for `Amendment` Tests.

 2. `Response.status` provides a controlled vocabulary, metadata concerning the success, failure, or problems with the Test.
-The `Response.status` also serves as a link to information about warning type values and, in the future, probabilistic `Assertions` about the likeliness of the value could be made.
+The `Response.status` also serves as a link to information about warning type values and, in the future, probabilistic assertions about the likeliness of the value could be made.

 3. The `Response.comment` supplies human-readable text describing reasons for the Test result.